Woman absorbed in painting at an easel in a studio, lost in hyperfixation on a creative task

 Build an external clock

 Because hyperfixation dissolves your sense of time, the single most effective intervention is to put time outside your head.
 Set loud, physical alarms — not gentle phone chimes you will silence and forget — at the points where you must surface: a meal, the school run, the start of a meeting.
-Block the fixation into defined windows on paper so it has a visible beginning and end.
 A weekly planner built for fast-moving minds does this better than a digital calendar precisely because it sits open in front of you, outside the screen you are fixated on, where the time-blindness cannot hide it.

-The cruelty of hyperfixation is that when it ends, the abandoned project feels unrecoverable — you have lost the thread.
+The cruelty of hyperfixation is that when it ends, the abandoned project can feel unrecoverable.
 Before you stop, write one line about exactly where you are and what the next step is.
-This works for the productive fixations and, just as importantly, makes it easier to step away from them, because you know you can return.
 A single daily task pad kept beside you turns "I'll lose everything if I stop" into "I'll pick this up tomorrow."
+Attempting to suppress a hyperfixation through willpower alone is largely ineffective and produces real frustration.
+It is more productive to redirect the energy towards something genuinely engaging and useful — if the fixation relates to your work, lean into it; if it doesn't, schedule protected time for it so it becomes legitimate rather than something that has to happen covertly.

 Protect the non-negotiables first

 Eat before you start.
 Fill the water bottle.
-Put the thing you cannot miss into an alarm before you dive.
+Put the thing you cannot miss into an alarm before you dive in.
 You will not make good decisions about food and sleep mid-fixation, so make them beforehand, while the off-switch still works.

 What not to do